InnPatron/smpl/README.md

 The project is split it up into 2 parts:
 * smpl
-  * Core library that defines a language
+  * Core library that defines the language
   * Includes:
-    * SMPL module parser
+    * The parser
-    * Static analyzer
+    * The static analyzer
-    * Byte Code data structures
+    * Byte code data structures
     * Byte code generator
     * Metadata collector
 * smpli
-  * Interpreter for smpl's byte code
+  * The interpreter for smpl's byte code
-    * Create an AVM from modules
+    * Creates an AVM from parsed and analyzed SMPL modules
-    * The AVM can spawn executors that will run the byte code
+    * Spawns instruction executors for SMPL functions
+    * Provides an interface for mapping Rust -> SMPL (builtin) functions
   * Runtime data structures

 ## Example